What the offer to buy the Blazers means for the Seahawks, who are also owned by the Paul G. Allen Trust

 But a source close to the situation insisted Thursday that nothing has changed with the Seahawks — the team is not for sale and there is no indication it will be any time soon.

-And turns out, the Blazers may also not be for sale for now.
+And turns out, the Blazers may also not be for sale.
+For now, anyway.

 A few hours after several media outlets — including ESPN and The New York Times — reported the news of Knight’s offer, the Blazers released a statement saying “An offer was made by Phil Knight.
 The team remains not for sale.”

 Possibly, that’s just bargaining.
+Or semantics.

+NBA commissioner Adam Silver, in a news conference before Game 1 of the NBA Finals Thursday night, was asked about the report of the offer to buy the Blazers and said “at some point, the team will be sold.
+I don’t have any sense of the precise timing.”

-ESPN reported shortly after the statement that Knight and his group, which also includes Los Angeles Dodgers part-owner Alan Smolinsky, “are expected to continue pursuit” of the team.
+And ESPN reported shortly after the statement that Knight and his group, which also includes Los Angeles Dodgers part-owner Alan Smolinsky, “are expected to continue pursuit” of the team.

 Speculation about the futures of both teams has persisted since Allen died in October 2018.